 My all-time favorite cookie recipe!
 Just a few ingredients and no time in the oven for these delicious No-Bake Cookies.
 Yes, I cook and bake every day, but my favorite cookie is a No-Bake Cookie!

-I tested and tested and I think I have a no-fail recipe.
+I tested and tested this recipe.
+I think I have finally found a no-fail recipe.
 Just follow the easy steps in order and watch the time.

 I found that in the past I let them boil too long or not long enough.
 And even adding in too many ingredients at one time changed the outcome of my cookies.